ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

    ```
    {: codeblock}

-As you work the migration of your data using the process you've outlines, you will want to validate and verify the results.
+As you perform the migration of your data using the process you've outlined, you will want to validate and verify the results.

 ### Validating your migration from AWS
 {: #migrate-testing}